 The cost for computing the statistics varies.
 The values of $repetition$, $popularity$, $activity$, and $assortativity$ for a given dyad at a given point in time can be computed in constant time.
 In order to achieve this for the degree statistics ($popularity$ and $activity$) we maintain weighted in-degrees of articles and weighted out-degrees of users explicitly as functions defined on nodes in the network of past events.
 (The cost for maintaining these node-weights is also linear in the number of events.)
-The time for computing the four-cycle statistic is not bounded by a constant and depends on the number of edges incident to nodes, that is, on their unweighted degrees.
-If we use $d(v,t)$ to denote the unweighted degree of a node $v$ (user or article) at time $t$, the runtime to compute $four.cycle(u,a,G[E;t])$ is proportional to
+The time for computing the four-cycle statistic of a dyad $(u,a)$ is bounded by the product of the unweighted degrees (that is, the number of incident edges) of $u$ and $a$.
+If the unweighted degrees of all nodes were equal to $d$, then the runtime for computing the four-cycle statistic for one dyad would be bounded by $d^2$.

-If the degrees of all nodes were equal to $d$, then all three terms above would be equal to $d^2$.
-In general, the dominant term for computing statistics for a single observation $(u,a,t)$ can be bounded by the product of the degree of $u$ with the degree of $a$.